Dispute Resolution Update: Third Party Litigation Funding in Ireland

 What is currently not allowed

-In the recent case of Persona Digital Telephony Limited v The Minister for Public Enterprise, the Irish Supreme Court confirmed that professional “for profit” third party litigation funding remains unlawful in Ireland.
+In the 2018 case of Persona Digital Telephony Limited v The Minister for Public Enterprise, the Irish Supreme Court confirmed that professional “for profit” third party litigation funding remains unlawful in Ireland.
 This type of funding is where an entity, usually a professional litigation funder, with no connection to or legitimate interest in the case in question provides funding in relation to the case in return for a profit.
 This is unlike the current position in the UK and other common law jurisdictions where this type of funding is allowed.
+Similarly and more recently, the Irish Supreme Court held in the case of SPV Osus Ltd v.
+HSBC Institutional Trust Services (Ireland) Limited & Others that an assignment of a right to litigate to an unconnected third party which has no legitimate interest in the cause of action offends the rules of maintenance and champerty and is likewise void under Irish law.

-In its recent decision in the Persona case, the Supreme Court stated that any change in the law in Ireland relating to professional third party “for profit” litigation funding should come by way of legislation enacted by the Irish parliament rather than by way of a court decision.
-However, no such legislative change has taken place since the Persona Supreme Court decision.
+In its decision in the Persona case, the Supreme Court stated that any change in the law in Ireland relating to professional third party “for profit” litigation funding should come by way of legislation enacted by the Irish parliament rather than by way of a court decision.
+However, no such legislative change has yet taken place, although there have again recently been hints that this may be in the pipeline.

 For more information relating to lawful litigation funding in Ireland, contact a member of our Dispute Resolution team.